Germaine Buck Louis

-Germaine M. Buck Louis is the Dean of the George Mason University College of Health and Human Services, a professor in Mason’s Department of Global and Community Health, and a reproductive and perinatal epidemiologist.
-Prior to her appointment as dean at George Mason in 2017, she was the founding Director for the Division of Intramural Population Health Research at the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+Germaine M. Buck Louis was the Dean of the George Mason University College of Health and Human Services and professor in Mason’s Department of Global and Community Health.
+She led the College in becoming Virginia's first accredited College of Public Health prior to her retirement in 2022.
+Her expertise focuses on environmental exposures and human health, particularly human reproduction and pregnancy.
+Prior to her appointment as dean at George Mason in 2017, she was the Director for the Division of Intramural Population Health Research at the Eunice Kennedy Shriver National Institute of Child Health and Human Development.

 Education

 Buck Louis earned her BA in medical sociology, and her MS and PhD in epidemiology at the State University of New York at Buffalo.

 Academics

 Buck Louis started at Mason in 2017 as a professor and Dean of the George Mason University College of Health and Human Services, simultaneously.

-Her research focuses on the impact of environmental influences, particularly endocrine disruptors and lifestyle, on human fecundity and fertility.
+Her research focuses on the impact of environmental influences, particularly endocrine disruptors, air pollution and lifestyle, on human fecundity and fertility.
 Previously, she was a tenured professor in the Department of Social and Preventive Medicine at University of Buffalo, School of Medicine and Biomedical Sciences.
 She taught both graduate and medical school classes.
 Buck Louis was elected president of the Society for Pediatric and Perinatal Epidemiologic Research while on faculty at University of Buffalo.